cookieMonsterDev/star-wars-app/README.md

-# Star-Wars-API
+# Star-Wars-APP

-The Star Wars API app is a simple project that uses React to display data that app resive from [SWAPI](https://swapi.dev/).
+The Star Wars APP app is a simple project that uses React to display data that app resive from [SWAPI](https://swapi.dev/).

 ## Built With